docker/docs/engine/install/rhel.md

-To upgrade Docker Engine, download the newer package file and repeat the [installation procedure](#install-from-a-package), using `yum -y upgrade` instead of `yum -y install`, and pointing to the new file.
+To upgrade Docker Engine, download the newer package file and repeat the [installation procedure](#install-from-a-package), using `yum -y upgrade` instead of `yum -y install`, and point to the new file.

 {% include install-script.md %}